Christine Blair

 Christine Blair is a fictional character from The Young and the Restless, an American soap opera on the CBS network, portrayed by Lauralee Bell, the daughter of series creators William J. Bell and Lee Phillip Bell.
 "Cricket" (as the character was originally called) was introduced in 1983 as a teen model, developing into a lawyer and district attorney.
 In 2001, Bell asked to be moved to recurring status after maternity leave, though she returned to regular status the following year.
 In 2005, she returned to recurring for another year.
 In 2007, the character was brought over to The Bold and the Beautiful by executive producer Bradley Bell, the actress' real-life brother, for a short-term stint, returning to The Young and the Restless in 2010, where she continues to make recurring appearances.

 Christine has been married to rock singer Danny Romalotti (Michael Damian), a union that lasted four years until he left her to be with Phyllis Summers (Michelle Stafford), a woman he believed to be pregnant with his child.
 This sparked an ongoing rivalry between the two women that continues to present time.
 Later, she became involved with investigator Paul Williams (Doug Davidson) and, although their first marriage ended after five years, they continued as friends.
-After 12 years apart, Christine and Paul re-married at Katherine Chancellor's funeral.
+After 12 years apart, Christine and Paul remarried at Katherine Chancellor's funeral.
 Bell's performance has garnered her a Daytime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2016.

 Casting

-Beginning in 1983 at the age of thirteen, Lauralee Bell is the sole actress to portray the role.
+Beginning in 1983 at the age of fifteen, Lauralee Bell is the sole actress to portray the role.
 In 1986, she was given a contract.
 In 2001, after fifteen years as a regular, Bell only made sporadic appearances after returning from a maternity leave.
 The following year, she returned as a regular for a bigger storyline, though later took another leave of absence, slated to be shorter than the last.
 She returned in January 2003, remaining as a regular until 2005 when she was bumped back to recurring upon request.
-She appeared on The Bold and the Beautiful in June 2007.
+She appeared on The Bold and the Beautiful in the episodes dated June 12–21, 2007.
 In 2008, Bell was asked for a short term reprisal, though declined the offer, explaining she would return if "the show crafts a substantial storyline for her".
-Bell explained in an interview that she'd "never been pressured so much in the nicest way when she was asked to come back".
+Bell explained in an interview that she'd "never been pressured so much in the nicest way when [she] was asked to come back".

 In 2010, it was announced that Bell would return to The Young and the Restless.
 Since then, the actress has remained on recurring status.